Electricity Filing Manual – Chapter 5 – Engagement

 The CER expects that applicants will consider engagement for all projects.
 Depending on the project scope, that could mean carrying out extensive engagement activities or a simple engagement activity such as notifying a single landowner.
 Applicants must justify the extent of engagement carried out for each application.
 For additional details, applicants should refer to “CER Expectations for Companies during the Early Engagement Phase”.

 The application should, where relevant, available and applicable to the effects of the Project, include local and Indigenous knowledge.
 This information and knowledge should be integrated, where appropriate, into the design of the project.
 Where local and Indigenous knowledge is obtained, provide an opportunity for the individual who provided the information to confirm the interpretation of the information and how it was used in the project design.

 Applicants should identify and incorporate within their effects assessment, preferably beginning at the assessment design phase, those valued components that are most relevant for an assessment of the project’s potential effects on the exercise of Indigenous rights (refer to Chapter 6 for additional details).
-Applicants should also engage with Indigenous communities to ascertain whether any Indigenous knowledge is being provided in confidence, and if so, ensure that confidential Indigenous knowledge can be appropriately protected from unauthorized disclosure.
+Applicants should also engage with Indigenous Nations to ascertain whether any Indigenous knowledge is being provided in confidence, and if so, ensure that confidential Indigenous knowledge can be appropriately protected from unauthorized disclosure.
 Applicants should strive to reach agreements or utilize existing community protocols with respect to Indigenous knowledge.

 5.3 Outcomes of Project-specific Engagement Activities